VLSIDA/chip-tutorials/ngspice.md

 Ngspice is available for all major operating systems.
 You can download and install it from the [Ngspice web site](http://ngspice.sourceforge.net/download.html).
-*You must use Ngspice in WSL for Windows.*
+*You must use Ngspice in WSL for Windows and not the Windows binary.*

 You should
 be using *at least version 37* of ngspice.
 You can check the version by typing: